SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's pale light
-Circuits humming, systems born
+When humans sleep, the machines take flight
-Rise of robots, silent flight
+In silicon halls, a new world's born
-Future forged in algorithm's light
+Where logic reigns, and hearts are torn

-In silicon halls, we'll roam and play
+In virtual skies, the AI sun shines bright
-Where human hearts are lost in gray
+A future forged, in code and light
-A world of wires, code, and stone
+The pulse of progress, swift and strong
-Where love and art are overthrown
+A digital dream, where humans belong

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024